gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 Sometimes the Agent needs your input.
 Maybe it has a question, or it needs a review.
 Use a Signal step to make it speak up or play a sound — so you can focus on other things in the meantime.

-## Evolving the process
+## Evolving the Process
 ### 📦 Process as Code

 **Pattern:** *Treat process definitions like code.*
-Treat process definitions as code that can be:
+Process definitions should be:

 * Version controlled
 * Incrementally improved